raniyaasher-bit/machine-learning-enabled-stolen-app-detection/README.md

 3. A Decision Tree model is trained on the data.
 4. The trained model is used to classify applications.

+## Challenges Faced
+Understanding the dataset and training the machine learning model correctly was challenging at first, but I learned by practicing and experimenting.

 ## Files in this Repository
 - Notebook file containing the code and model
 - Project documentation